 The copy I had was small and very dark so I had to make some of it up as I went.

 Then I hand sanded it all down.
 When I got it all done I said to myself oh I love it.
 Then when I went to bed I said what have I done?
 The next morning when I went down to look at it I said oh I love it.
 It is very exuberant for sure.
 Certainly not for everyone.
 But I’m glad I did it.
-Just by finishing the hallway, redoing the Restore table from a 1960’s Early American table into an 18th Century looking Tavern Table and changing this chest into the Jacobean Period style chest I feel like this room is done.
+By finishing the hallway, transforming the Restore table from a 1960’s Early American style into an 18th Century Tavern Table, and converting this chest into a Jacobean Period style chest, I feel like I’ve completed this room.
 No more loose ends.
 The one thing I would do differently is to do the decorative painting in chalk paint.
 The acrylic paint didn’t sand down as much as I would have liked.
 So it is a bit bolder then it should be.

 After living with neutrals for the last several years I am glad to be back to rich color, texture and pattern.
 Though the upholstery is still neutral the new flavor feels like home.

 Update: A few days have gone by now and I may try hitting with my palm sander and 220 Grit again just to soften the color more.
-It’s crazy I know but this lower level room is full of crazy ideas.
-What do you think?
+It’s wild I know but this lower level room is full of wild ideas.
+What do you think of my doodle dresser?
 Hate it or Love it?

 Thanks for stopping